 If you want your dog to thrive, then you need to learn the best ways to keep him happy and healthy.
 Dogs with proper health care and appropriate behavior will also make your life more delightful.

 Your dog's health and behavior go together and one directly impacts the other.
 A sick dog might exhibit certain clues of illness or develop behavioral problems, while a healthy dog learns faster and shows positive body language.

 01 of 06

 Arguably the most important aspect of your dog's well-being is health.
 An unhealthy dog will not benefit as much from training and they may also develop behavior problems.

 Your veterinarian will play a crucial role in your dog's health, so find one that you trust and will be comfortable with for years.
-It all begins with puppy vaccinations or a first check up for your rescue dog, then continues through their annual exams and shots.
+It all begins with puppy vaccinations or the first checkup for your rescue dog, then continues through their annual exams and shots.

 It's also important that you bring healthy habits into your dog's daily life.
 Good, healthy food, regular exercise, and grooming are all part of bringing a dog into your home.
 Make good choices from the start and you will avoid many common problems.

 There are many diseases that can afflict your dog.
 The best way to keep your dog healthy is to educate yourself.
 Many dogs end up in emergency vet care because of common issues like poisoning, but even non-emergencies are cause for alarm.

 When you bring a dog into your life, it's important that you know the basic signs that your dog's sick.
 It could be scratching from itchy skin, vomiting from digestive problems, or peeing in the house from a UTI.